AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 ## Attempt 2.0 - Futures
 Let's try one more approach.
 Idea [futures](https://en.wikipedia.org/wiki/Futures_and_promises) has involved separately.
 But combination with closures improves futures much.

-This is more advanced approach then previous one.
-So make sure that you read explanation below code if you unfamiliar with this idea.
+This is more advanced approach than previous one.
+So make sure that you read explanations below code if you are unfamiliar with this idea.

 ```swift
 extension MyService {